 9. Enjoy a Scenic Flight Over the National Park

 There’s no lack of scenic plane and helicopter flights to give you a sensational bird’s eye view of the Abel Tasman National Park.
-Interestingly, there’s also the option to do things a little differently with microlight flights (the only place where you can do it in New Zealand) and hang gliding.
-Most operators are based at the Motueka Airport.
+Join Helicopters Nelson for an epic helicopter excursion – find out more on Viator and Tripadvisor.
+Interestingly, there’s also the option to do things a little differently with microlight flights (the only place where you can do it in New Zealand) and hang gliding with Tasman Sky Adventures.

 10. Check Out Wainui Falls